Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Set-up

 Given sufficient data from stroboscopic measurements, we are able to obtain $\GM$ and from this matrix also the stationary probability distribution $p^{\text{s}}$.
 Thus, we can consider the inference problem of reconstructing the unknown generator matrix $L_0$ from these two quantities.
 As an immediate consequence of their definition, generator matrices of physical Markovian systems are real, have non-negative entries except on the diagonal and are column-stochastic, i.e.,

 for all $j$.
 In this thermodynamic setting of inference, we additionally require that $L_{ij}>0$ implies $L_{ji}>0$ for all states $i\neq j$, which is needed to avoid infinite entropy production (cf. Eq. \eqref{eq:mean_entropy}).
-A matrix satisfying these properties will be referred to as a "permissible generator matrix" in the following.
+A matrix satisfying these properties will be referred to as a ``permissible generator matrix" in the following. \re{We note that the condition $L_{ij}>0 \Rightarrow L_{ji}>0$, which is sometimes referred to as microscopic reversibility, is necessary to relate transition rates and thermodynamic quantities, see e.g., Ref. \cite{seif12}.}